Aryankpoor/Mini-web-projects/README.md

 Now again follow the same steps above and create a pull request to merge the two branches.

+or to simplify

+• Fork the repository
+• Clone it to your system
+• Create a separate branch to work on an issue
+• Create a pull request

+Once you have made a pull request, wait for it to be approved.
+There might be some changes that are requested before the PR is merged.

 # Git
 If you are using github cli then type on terminal or cmd 'gh repo clone Aryankpoor/open-source-resources' Or if you are using git then type 'git clone https://github.com/Aryankpoor/open-source-resources.git'